astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

   eval E (lam _ F), eval E' V', eval (F V') V''.
 ```

-ROZA.
+ADVISOR.
 Exactly!
 See, I told you this would be easy!